-- (c) in the event that (pursuant to paragraph 11 below) no ballot is required, then: - (i) if no more Candidates stand than are required to be elected as members for three-year terms such candidates shall be deemed to be elected as members for three-year terms; and - (ii) if more Candidates stand than are required to be elected as members for three-year terms, then the Chief Executive shall draw lots so as to determine which Candidates are elected as members for what terms, and the Candidates first chosen shall be deemed to be elected as members for three-year terms until the number required to be elected have been elected, and the Candidates next chosen shall be deemed to be elected as members for the term of any casual vacancy or vacancies, beginning with the longest such term. - 8.
-A list of Candidates standing for election shall be posted up in such places as the Chair may direct within 4 days after the last day for delivery of proposal forms. - 9.
-If no more Candidates of any description stand than are required to be elected to make up the membership specified in Regulations 2 and 3 (including any casual vacancy to be filled pursuant to paragraph 3(b) or 4(b) above) such Candidates shall be deemed to be elected and any vacancy still remaining shall be treated as a casual vacancy to be filled in accordance with Regulation 7. - 10.
-If more Candidates stand than can be elected to make up the membership specified in Regulations 2 and 3 (including any casual vacancy to be filled pursuant to paragraph 3(b) or 4(b) above) the election shall be by ballot papers to be personally filled and signed by the electors.
+- (ii) if more Candidates are duly proposed than are required to be elected as members for three-year terms, then the Chief Executive shall draw lots so as to determine which Candidates are elected as members for what terms, and the Candidates first chosen shall be deemed to be elected as members for three-year terms until the number required to be elected have been elected, and the Candidates next chosen shall be deemed to be elected as members for the term of any casual vacancy or vacancies, beginning with the longest such term. - 8.
+A list of Candidates duly proposed shall be posted up in such places as the Chair may direct within 4 days after the last day for delivery of proposal forms. - 9.
+If no more Candidates of any description are duly proposed than are required to be elected to make up the membership specified in Regulations 2 and 3 (including any casual vacancy to be filled pursuant to paragraph 3(b) or 4(b) above) such Candidates shall be deemed to be elected and any vacancy still remaining shall be treated as a casual vacancy to be filled in accordance with Regulation 7. - 10.
+If more Candidates are duly proposed than can be elected to make up the membership specified in Regulations 2 and 3 (including any casual vacancy to be filled pursuant to paragraph 3(b) or 4(b) above) the election shall be by ballot papers to be personally filled and signed by the electors.
 The ballot papers shall be in such form generally as the Chair shall from time to time prescribe and shall, when issued, have written thereon the name of the Subscriber for whose use it is intended and shall be counted only when signed by such Subscriber. - 11.
 Ballot papers shall be served in any manner authorised by Regulation 26 not later than 5 October. - 12.
-The Subscriber Elections shall be conducted by single transferable vote.

-- 13. Online voting shall be completed not later than 19 October or (if 19 October falls on a Saturday, Sunday or bank holiday) by 10 am on the next working day. - 14.
+The Subscriber Elections shall be conducted by single transferable vote. - 13.
+Online voting shall be completed not later than 19 October or (if 19 October falls on a Saturday, Sunday or bank holiday) by 10 am on the next working day. - 14.
 Any form that has not been correctly completed within the requirements of this Schedule and within the time prescribed by the last preceding paragraph shall be void.
-The Chief Executive shall act as the returning officer, and shall determine all questions regarding the validity of any online ballot or of any vote. - 15.
-No election of any member of the Bar Council shall be invalidated by reason of any defect in the online voting system or by reason of any error however occasioned in the tally of votes cast. - 16.
+The Chief Executive shall act as the returning officer, and shall determine all questions regarding the validity of any online ballot or of any vote.

+- 15. No election of any member of the Bar Council shall be invalidated by reason of any defect in the online voting system or by reason of any error however occasioned in the tally of votes cast. - 16.
 A return of the persons elected as members of the Bar Council shall be made and signed by the Chief Executive as soon as possible. - 17.
 The Chief Executive shall publish the names of the persons elected as members of the Bar Council as soon as practicable. - 18.
-Persons elected to the Bar Council in accordance with this Schedule shall be deemed to have been elected on the last day fixed by paragraph 13 for the return of ballot papers.
+Persons elected to the Bar Council in accordance with this Schedule shall be deemed to have been elected on the last day fixed by paragraph 15 for the return of ballot papers.